This is where to start as a Sport Pilot and learn to fly in Light Sport Aircraft (LSA) at Sport Aviation Center with Paul Hamilton.

 - Best training schedule is flying every other day.
 This allows you to absorb what you have learned plus review what you have done and study what is the next flight and ground lessons.
 This will work fine if you are local but if you are coming in for an accelerated course, we typically fly every day to get it done in the shortest time possible.

 - ACCELERATED TRAINING – If you are coming in from out of town and trying to get the course done as soon as possible, we fly every day (weather permitting) so you are spending as little total time here as possible.
 In this case it is best to complete as much ground school ahead of time as you can.
 Best to show up with your on-line learn to fly course and FAA knowledge test completed.
-A typical day of training would be to fly as long as you are capable (1 to 3 hours) in the morning, take a break for lunch, and than do ground school or fly again in the afternoon.
+A typical day of training would be to fly as long as you are capable (1 to 3 hours) in the morning, take a break for lunch, and then do ground school or fly again in the afternoon.
 Most students think they can fly all day but after your saturation point (1 to 3 hours flight time), you are mentality and/or physically exhausted and your ability for learning slows and the time becomes unproductive.
 Everyone’s saturation point is different.
 We will fly you EVERY DAY, weather permitting, to your saturation level for maximum value.

 What is the best time of year for flight training?